marina601/discover-malta/README.md

 #### Paginations
     - Pagination buttons are provided depending on the number of results returned from the database with options next_page and previous_page, as well as the page number the user is currently on.
+    - The pagination has been implemented on search, filter and sort functionality as well as normal page view.

 ##### back to [content](#table-of-content)

 ### Trips Detail Page

 ![trip_details](readme-files/images/trip-details-image.png)

 - The user is greeted with the trip name and an image of the trip.